 - Preheat oven to 450 degrees F (232 C), and add lemon juice to almond milk to make “vegan buttermilk.”
 Set aside.

 - In a large mixing bowl, whisk together dry ingredients.

 - Add cold butter and use fingers or a pastry cutter to combine the two until only small pieces remain and it looks like sand.
 Work quickly so the butter doesn’t get too warm.

 - Make a well in the dry ingredients and, using a wooden spoon, stir gently while pouring in the almond milk mixture (vegan buttermilk) 1/4 cup (60 ml) at a time.
 You may not need all of it.
 Stop when it resembles a slightly tacky but moldable dough, stirring until just combined.

 - Form into a 1-inch thick disc, handling as little as possible.

 - Use a 1-inch thick dough cutter or a similar-shape object with sharp edges (such as a cocktail shaker) and push straight down through the dough, then slightly twist.
 Repeat and place biscuits on a baking sheet in two rows, making sure they just touch – this will help them rise uniformly.
 Gently reform the dough and cut out one or two more biscuits – you should have 7-8 (as original recipe is written).

 - Next brush the tops with a bit more of melted non-dairy butter and gently press a small divot in the center using two fingers.
 This will also help them rise evenly, so the middle won’t form a dome.

-- Bake in a 450 degree oven for 10-15 minutes or until fluffy and slightly golden brown.
+- Bake for 10-15 minutes or until fluffy and slightly golden brown.
 Serve immediately.
 Let remaining biscuits cool completely before storing them in an airtight container or bag.